AlexisMLopez/Integration-Project/README.md

 # Integration Project

 This project is a C++ console output project.
 This is a student gradebook system that allows for different kinds of users to access the system.
 You can log in as either a student or a professor and utilize unique methods depending on the user type.
 The program interacts with the user through a console window, and the control flow is intuative when navigating through the different options.
 I worked on this project individually throught the semester, and came up with all of the design and implementation.
 This project was made in Fall 2021 and the my level of proficiency was at a Programming II level.
-It was made as a semester long assignment, and was difficul but I met the majority of the requirements diligently.
+It was made as a semester long assignment, and was difficul but I met the majority of the requirements diligently. <br />

 ## Demonstration